 Final Papers Due: TBD

-The 21st annual IEEE Wireless and Microwave Technology Conference (WAMICON 2020) will be held in Clearwater Beach, Florida from December 1st though 3rd, 2020.
+The 21st annual IEEE Wireless and Microwave Technology Conference (WAMICON 2021) will be held virtually from April 28 and 29, 2021.
 The conference will address up-to-date multidisciplinary research needs of wireless and RF technology.
-The program includes both oral and poster presentations as well as tutorials and special sessions.
-Prospective authors are invited to submit original and high-quality work for presentation at WAMICON 2020 and publication in IEEE Xplore.
+The program includes oral presentations and special sessions.
+Prospective authors are invited to submit original and high-quality work for presentation at WAMICON 2021 and publication in IEEE Xplore.

 Topics of Interest